cornelRaiu/search-analytics/readme.txt

 Before uninstalling, you should go to the plugin's settings page and check the "Remove plugin tables on uninstall" setting.
 After doing that, deactivating the plugin should also remove all tables from the database.

-= Where can I make feature requests or report bugs? =
+= Where can I make feature requests or report non-security related bugs? =

-You can use the [Support Forum](https://wordpress.org/support/plugin/search-analytics) or open new issues on the GitHub repository: [WP Search Analytics](https://github.com/cornelRaiu/search-analytics).
+You can use the [Support Forum](https://wordpress.org/support/plugin/search-analytics) or open new issues on the GitHub repository: [Search Analytics for WP](https://github.com/cornelRaiu/search-analytics).

+= Where do I report security bugs?

+Please report security bugs found in the source code of the Search Analytics for WP plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/search-analytics).
+The Patchstack team will assist you with verification, CVE assignment, and notify me, the developer of Search Analytics for WP.

 == Changelog ==
+= 1.4.12 =
+* Others: Security improvements and general code optimization.
+Fixed Reflected Cross-Site Scripting vulnerability reported by [vgo0](https://www.wordfence.com/threat-intel/vulnerabilities/researchers/dale-mavers)

+= 1.4.11 =
+* Optimization: Security improvements and general code optimization.
+Fixed Reflected Cross-Site Scripting vulnerability reported by [vgo0](https://www.wordfence.com/threat-intel/vulnerabilities/researchers/dale-mavers)

+= 1.4.10 =
+* Optimization: Security improvements and general code optimization.
+Fixed Broken Access Control vulnerability reported by [Abdi Pranata](https://patchstack.com/database/researcher/92634a85-0e66-4059-aff6-1de1c49d0964).
+Thank you for the responsible disclosure!
+* Optimization: **Compatibility with WP 6.6.x**

+= 1.4.9 =
+* Bugfix: Fixed warnings showing on specific combination of filters and grouping.
+Reported [here](https://wordpress.org/support/topic/bug-undefined-array-key-count/).
+Thank you [@sadesades](https://profiles.wordpress.org/sadesades/) for the detailed report!

+= 1.4.8 =
+* Optimization: (ENCORE) Security improvements and general code optimization.
+Fixed [this vulnerability](https://www.wordfence.com/threat-intel/vulnerabilities/wordpress-plugins/search-analytics/wp-search-analytics-146-reflected-cross-site-scripting-via-render-stats-page)
+* Optimization: adjust some translations

+= 1.4.7 =
+* Optimization: Security improvements and general code optimization.
+Fixed [this vulnerability](https://www.wordfence.com/threat-intel/vulnerabilities/wordpress-plugins/search-analytics/wp-search-analytics-146-reflected-cross-site-scripting-via-render-stats-page)

+= 1.4.6 =
+* Optimization: Security improvements and general code optimization.
+Fixed [this vulnerability](https://www.wordfence.com/threat-intel/vulnerabilities/wordpress-plugins/search-analytics/wp-search-analytics-145-authenticated-administrator-stored-cross-site-scripting)
+* Bugfix: Charts not working after changing interval or chart type

 = 1.4.5 =
 * Bugfix: Fix PHP Compatibility issue: PHP 5.6 - 7.2